MattCJones/flightcondition/README.rst

 Atmosphere
 ----------

-The :code:`atmosphere` package can be used to compute and interact with common standard atmosphere data and derived quantities.
+The :code:`Atmosphere` class can be used to compute and interact with common standard atmosphere data and derived quantities.

 Outputs include: